flowtsohg/mdx-m3-viewer/README.md

 For example, let's suppose we want to load the Warcraft 3 Footman model, but with a twist - we want all three versions of it - RoC/TFT, Reforged SD, and Reforged HD.

 The MDX handler defines the parameters as such: `{reforged?: boolean, hd?: boolean}`.\
-The map viewer defines them as such: `{reforged?: boolean, hd?: boolean, tileset: string}.
+The map viewer defines them as such: `{reforged?: boolean, hd?: boolean, tileset: string}`.

 If `reforged` is falsy or doesn't exist, they want a TFT resource.\
 If `reforged` is true, they want a Reforged SD resource and...\